 Here’s what you should be looking for instead in a solo ad vendor:

 Repeat buyers.
-If a solo ad vendor has repeat buyers, that means that that buyers are getting results.
+If a solo ad vendor has repeat buyers, that means that buyers are getting results.
 If the majority of their reviews consist of buyers placing orders for the first time, then proceed with caution.